Beloth/Ostston-Work/Notes/Next Session.md

       * Mother and father both died 3 years ago due to the illness that sread though Ostston
       * Find out she has a younger sister
       * She is paying for her sister's appenticeship with a tailor although how she can afford it on her wages they don't know.

+### The Crooked Nook
+Eve before you see the enterance you can hear the music and laughter coming from the small building.
+The door is about 2/3 the size of a normal door.
+The building is an odd shape.
+It appears to have been added the corner where 2 streets meet at an odd angle.

+All the Medium size players have to duck inorder to enter.
+Very cramped inside - image Gandalf entering the hobit hole for the 1st time.
+Inside there is a lively tavern filled with halflins, gnomes and the odd dwarf or 2.
+There is a band in the corner playing a lively folk tune, the people are all having a good time, the drinks are flowing and meals being eaten.

+At the bar there is a male halfling (Bilbus) serving the drinks and chatting with the customers "What do we have here... we don't see many big'uns in here, well, welcome, welcome.. what can I get yea...."
+* No one want this corner plot so he got it for a steal.
+Set up this bar to cater for the smaller folk that often get overlooked.
+* If you ask to speak to Myra.
+"Aye, she comes here quite often.
+Grab a table and I'll send her your way when she gets here"
+* Passive perception 15 - notice him talking to a youngish halfling who rushes out the back.
+* People are keeping an eye on you... more out of curiosity.. not used to bigger people in their tavern.

+#### Myra

+She see you, nods her head but heads to the bar 1st.
+Bilbus hugs her hands her a mug and she makes her way over.

+* Not in the thieves guild per se, but she has contacts with them and has learnt odds and ends, a little Thieves Cant and wanted to see if any of you recognised it.
+* She was unsure why they would want to protect you.
+Especially if it puts them against Th Silent Death (assassin's guild)
+* So who are you?
+* Can she put you in contact with the League of Shadows.
+  * What's in it for her?
+  * Give her a couple of days.
+Doesn't want to burn her own contacts if they don't want to talk to you

+### Return to the High Marshal

+* Report the attempt to the High Marshal
+  * He will suggest that they lay low for a couple of days to let the heat cool off.
+This will give them more time to finish their side of the investigation.
+  * Maybe take a few contracts with the Anvil to get their standing up
+  * Hands them a bag containing 600gp

 #### Find the Portal Site
 * Shaniera was being followed while she toured the magical defensive sites but no attack made.
 * Found that the portal is in a surprising place is in or under the temple to Mielikki (Goddess of forests, forest creatures, rangers, dryads, autumn).